Data: Chinese Agricultural Investments in Africa

 1. Chinese Agricultural Investments in Africa Data Overview

 Sustained interest in China’s role as an overseas agricultural investor in Africa has generated hundreds of newspaper articles and editorials, sensational statements and robust myths—but surprisingly little investigative reporting.
 CARI Director Deborah Brautigam’s 2015 book, Will Africa Feed China?, explores the scale and scope of Chinese farming investments in Africa.
 Drawing on the field research by Dr. Brautigam and other researchers, CARI SAIS China Africa Research Initiative has compiled a database of Chinese agricultural investments* in Africa, 1987–2014 (this appears as Appendix 1 in Will Africa Feed China?).
 The data will be updated quarterly.
-CARI found that only 239 million hectares of land have actually been acquired.
-These 239 hectares of land cover 21 African countries, with the three countries as Cameroon, Mozambique, and Madagascar.
+Out of nearly 6 million hectares of alleged Chinese land acquisitions, CARI found that only 239,365 hectares of land have actually been acquired.
+These 239,365 hectares of land are spread across many countries.
 Cameroon alone accounts for 43% of all accumulated lands actually acquired by the Chinese, most of which are used for rubber.

 *We only include projects reported to be 500 hectares or above.